kflournoy-sf/sa11y-starter-kit-hackathon/README.md

     1. In the productCard component, uncomment the HTML code for the unordered list starting on line 3.
 Note that it has an accessibility error (UL tags should not contain a DIV tag).

     2. Add a new Sa11y Jest test to your application in the productCard.test.js file.
-Look at existing tests for other components for examples, or read the [Sa11y documentation](https://github.com/salesforce/sa11y#jest-integration).

-    If you get stuck, look at our answer in the productCard.test.js.ANSWER file.
+Look at existing tests for other components for examples, or read the [Sa11y documentation](https://github.com/salesforce/sa11y#jest-integration). _Hint: if you get stuck, look at our answer in the productCard.test.js.ANSWER file._

     3. Verify that your new Sa11y test produces a failure for your inaccessible code.